 Spring months Australia: When is spring in Australia?

 As well as the day becoming warmer, the days become longer during the spring months in Australia.
 Plants bloom and trees blossom – one of the most beautiful times of the year in Queensland is jacaranda season (through October) when vibrant purple blossoms fill the jacaranda trees.
-It’s absolutely breathtaking and in Brisbane there are some incredible places you can go to see the trees in their full glory such as New Farm Park.
+For me, whenever I’m thinking about when is it spring in Queensland, my mind instantly goes towards these vibrant purple blooms that make spring so stunning here!
+The jacarandas are absolutely breathtaking and in Brisbane there are some incredible places you can go to see the trees in their full glory such as New Farm Park.
 Sydney is also a great place to witness the colourful blooms (you can discover the best places to see jacarandas here).

 Spring is a great time to enjoy mangoes, avocados, melons, cherries, blueberries and strawberries.
 In Australia, food is very seasonal (unlike in the UK when we were used to having everything all year round) so everything is so much cheaper when you eat it in season here.
 As an example, when blueberries are in season they can be as little as $1.90 a punnet from the supermarkets and it can be many times that when they’re out of season so don’t freak out when you arrive and see reallllly expensive fruit in the supermarket as it just likely means that fruit isn’t currently in season.